Isabel Blanco

-Isabel Blanco (born 10 May 1979) is a Norwegian handball player.
+Isabel Blanco (born 10 May 1979) is a Norwegian former handball player.

 Club career

 Blanco has previously played for the clubs Kjøkkelvik, Vadmyra, Nordnes, Tertnes HE, Club El Ferrobus Mislata, Aalborg DH, FC Midtjylland, Larvik HK and Molde Elite.
-She earned a silver medal in the 2005 and 2008 Danish championships, and a bronze medal in 2006, when she was voted Pivot of the Year in the Danish league.
+She earned a silver medal in the 2005 and 2008 Danish Championships, and a bronze medal in 2006, when she was voted Pivot of the Year in the Danish league.

 National team

 She won a gold medal at the 2004 European Women's Handball Championship with the Norwegian national team and again at the 2008 European Women's Handball Championship.

 Personal life

 Blanco was born in Bergen.
 Her father is Fernando Blanco Jiménez, a former Deportivo de La Coruña football player.
 She has not lived in Spain except for the one year at Club El Ferrobus Mislata.